hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/12-private-module-registry/assignment.md

 slug: private-module-registry
 id: oob8lyy2lzzf
 type: challenge
-title: Private Module Registry
+title: Terraform Private Registry
 teaser: |
   Some of your users want a simple way to deploy S3 buckets.
-Use the Private Module Registry, in which you can store standard, re-usable Terraform code for IaC consumers.
+Use the Terraform Private Registry, in which you can store standard, re-usable Terraform code for IaC consumers.
 notes:
 - type: text
   contents: |-